design-first/system-runtime/README.md

 #### A component factory

-Runtime uses the [Model-Driven Architecture](http://www.omg.org/mda/) approach to create classes based on your design.
+System Runtime uses the [Model-Driven Architecture](http://www.omg.org/mda/) approach to create classes based on your design.
 Use them to instantiate your components.

 #### A NoSQL Database

-Runtime acts as an ODM (Object-Document Mapper) to manage your components as NoSQL Documents.
+System Runtime acts as an ODM (Object-Document Mapper) to manage your components as NoSQL Documents.

-Runtime has a micro NoSQL Database that stores your components and you can export/import them into another Runtime NoSQL Database.
+System Runtime has a micro NoSQL Database that stores your components and you can export/import them into another System Runtime NoSQL Database.

-Thanks to Runtime NoSQL Database, you can compose your model with an another one.
+Thanks to System Runtime NoSQL Database, you can compose your model with an another one.

 #### A workflow engine

-Runtime checks at runtime if the signatures of invoked methods are compliant with your model.
+System Runtime checks at runtime if the signatures of invoked methods are compliant with your model.

-With Runtime your components really behave the way you designed them.
+With System Runtime your components really behave the way you designed them.

 ## Installation